10 Best Undervalued Energy Stocks for December 2025

 Risk Factors

-• Regulatory risks affecting pipeline operations and tariff structures
+• Regulatory changes affecting pipeline tariffs and operations

 • Interest rate sensitivity given debt-dependent capital structure